George Stinney: Trial

-The entire proceeding against Stinney, including jury selection, took place on April 24, 1944.
+The entire proceeding against George Stinney, including jury selection, took place on April 24, 1944.
 Stinney's court-appointed counsel was Charles Plowden, a tax commissioner campaigning for election to local office.
-Plowden did not challenge the three police officers who testified that Stinney confessed to the two murders.
+Plowden did not challenge the three police officers who testified that Stinney confessed to the two murders, nor did he try to defend Stinney.
 He also did not challenge the prosecution's presentation of two differing versions of Stinney's verbal confession.
 In one version, Stinney was attacked by the girls after he tried to help one girl who had fallen in the ditch, and he killed them in self defense.
 In the other version, he had followed the girls, first attacking Mary Emma and then Betty June.
 There is no written record of Stinney's confession apart from Deputy Newman's statement.

 Other than the testimony of the three police officers, at trial prosecutors called three witnesses: Reverend Francis Batson, who discovered the bodies of the two girls, and the two doctors who performed the post-mortem examination.
 The court allowed discussion of the "possibility" of rape due to bruising on Binnicker's genitalia.
 Stinney's counsel did not call any witnesses, did not cross-examine witnesses, and offered little or no defense.
 The trial presentation lasted two and a half hours.

 More than 1,000 white Americans crowded the courtroom, but no black Americans were allowed.
 As was typical at the time, Stinney was tried before an all-white jury (in 1944 most African-Americans in the South were disenfranchised and therefore not present on the rolls of those available to serve on juries).
-After deliberating for fewer than ten minutes, the jury found Stinney guilty of murder.
+After deliberating for less than ten minutes, the jury found Stinney guilty of murder.
 Judge Philip H. Stoll sentenced Stinney to death by electrocution.
 There is no transcript of the trial and no appeal was filed by Stinney's counsel.